Customer not paying invoice? Here are the 12 most common excuses

 This will undoubtedly be a familiar one if you’re accustomed to chasing up construction debt.
 It’s not an excuse to refuse to pay up – but if the debtor can show the invoice, the costs incurred by another contractor to complete the works will be deducted.
 Consequential loss, however, is not covered in the majority of cases.

-Customer not paying for building work – Excuse 4.
+Customer not paying invoice? – Excuse 4.

 “The retention is not yet due / the defect liability period hasn’t expired.”